chrisemezue/Igbo-Speech-Dataset/igbo-pontoon/README.md

+## Team Members
+Our profound gratitude goes to the following people for offering great translation and review services:
+- Chris Emezue (Manager for ig)
+- Adaeze Adigwe (Manager for ig)
+- Professor G.M.T Emezue (Translator, Lead-Reviewer, Volunteer)
+- Okafor David (Translator)
+- Emeka Onwuegbuzia (Translator, Volunteer)
+- We would further like to thank all the contributors [here](https://pontoon.mozilla.org/ig/common-voice/contributors/).

+### Edémédé
+[Edémédé](https://chrisemezue.github.io/edemede.github.io/) was used to type the Igbo translations

 # Igbo Pontoon Technical Terms Table

 The table below documents the standard translation agreed upon for some technical terms in the [Igbo Pontoon platform](https://pontoon.mozilla.org/ig/common-voice/).